ArchiDAO/ArchiDAONFT/README.md

   * how do we express this as a graph?
   * Alias
   * Governance votes
-  * No stakes for ERC721 - stakes should be impemented with governace ERC20 votes]
+  * No stakes for ERC721 - stakes should be implemented with governace ERC20 votes]

 * Non-Transferable
 * Validation and activation function
-* can we validate via using the archiDAO Multi-sig public key ?
+* can we validate via using the ArchiDAO Multi-sig public key ?

 **FULL**
 * Time